gravitational/teleport/web/README.md

 Keep in mind that there should only be a single `yarn.lock` in this repository, here at the top level.
 If you add packages via `yarn workspace <workspace-name> add <package-name>`, it will create a `packages/<package-name>/yarn.lock` file, which should not be checked in.

 Dependencies should generally be added to the specific workspaces that use them.
 For instance, if you need a new dependency for Web UI, add it to `packages/teleport/package.json`.
 Similarly, if you're adding a new ESLint plugin, include it in `packages/build/package.json`.

-However, there are cases where dependencies should be added to the root `package.json`:
+If a dependency is imported in, for example, `packages/shared` and `packages/teleterm` add it to both of them (that's what we'd have to do if they were real packages published to a registry).

-1. Project-wide packages, such as `react`.
+However, there are cases where dependencies should be added not in a workspace, but in the root `package.json`:

-2. Web UI Enterprise dependencies (these shouldn't be added to `e/web/teleport/package.json` to avoid generating a different lockfile when e isn't cloned).
+1. Dependencies imported in `e` code (we can't declare dependencies in `e/web/teleport/package.json` to avoid generating a different lockfile when `e` isn't cloned).
-3. Globally run CLI tools, like `prettier`.
+For example, `react` - it is imported in every package (in `e` too), so it needs to be kept in the root.
-4. Dependencies imported in multiple workspaces, like `react-day-picker`.
+2. CLI tools which are run from the root of the repo, like `prettier`.

 ### Adding an Audit Event